Do you have an automated email drip campaign for your real estate work? Or maybe have drip campaigns set up, but they’re

 Permission may be the number one factor in your results.
 Make sure you’re putting your contacts in control of being in your drip campaign.
 It’s simple.
 What would you find more interesting and engaging?
 Information you asked to receive or random stuff that someone just started sending to you?

 Use sign-up forms and landing pages to let people take that step to sign up.
 If you already have contacts that haven’t explicitly permitted you to send marketing messages to them, send a note from your personal business email to let them know how they can sign up.
-By taking this step, you’ll get better engagement overall because you’ll know your contacts are interested in receiving your emails.
+By taking this step, you’ll get better overall engagement in your email real estate marketing campaign because you’ll know your contacts are interested in receiving your emails.

 9. Use your series to help your contact achieve a specific goal.